AVSimulation/SCANeR-Quick-Starts/Pages/HT_Request_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 ### HOW TO?
 Download the Trial version of SCANeR studio

-You are using SCANeR everyday to manage your experimentation but do you use it in the proper way ? 🤔
+You want to accelerate and secure the development of tomorrow's mobility solutions?
+Downloading SCANeR studio is a first step to achieve this goal :)

-This guide explains how to manage the execution of your simulation
+This guide explains how to download the trial version of SCANeR studio
 - Step 1.
-Prepare the configuration
+Request a trial version
 - Step 2.
-Run modules
+Receive a link to download the trial
 - Step 3.
-Run the simulation
+Install the trial
-- Step 4.
-Stop the simulation
-- Step 5.
-Stop modules

 #### Step 1.
-Prepare the configuration
+Request a trial version

 1. Open SCANeR studio on your system and go to `CONFIGURATION\Configuration Manager...`